European New Zealanders: Pākehā

 The term Pākehā (or Pakeha), the etymology of which is unclear, is used interchangeably with European New Zealanders.
 The 1996 census used the wording "New Zealand European (Pākehā)" in the ethnicity question, however the word Pākehā was subsequently removed after what Statistics New Zealand called a "significant adverse reaction" to its use to identify ethnicity.
-In 2013, the New Zealand Attitudes and Values Study carried out by The University of Auckland found no evidence that the word was derogatory, 14% of the overall respondents to the survey chose the option Pākehā to describe themselves with the remainder preferring New Zealander, New Zealand European or simply Kiwi.
+In 2013, the New Zealand Attitudes and Values Study carried out by the University of Auckland found no evidence that the word was derogatory; 14% of the overall respondents to the survey chose the option Pākehā to describe themselves with the remainder preferring New Zealander, New Zealand European or Kiwi.

 Palagi

-The term "Palagi", pronounced Palangi, is Samoan in origin and is used in similar ways to Pākehā, usually by people of Samoan or other Pacific Island descent.
+The term Palagi, pronounced Palangi, is Samoan in origin and is used in similar ways to Pākehā, usually by people of Samoan or other Pacific Island descent.

-British and Irish New Zealanders
+British New Zealander

-The 2006 New Zealand census reported citizens who self-identified as British (27,192), English (44,202), Scottish (15,039), Irish (12,651), Welsh (3,771) and Celtic (1,506); those who identify as belonging to a British ethnic group are mainly immigrants from the United Kingdom and Ireland.
 Historically, a sense of 'Britishness' has figured prominently in the identity of many New Zealanders.
 As late as the 1950s it was common for New Zealanders to refer to themselves as British, such as when Prime Minister Keith Holyoake described Sir Edmund Hillary's successful ascent of Mount Everest as "[putting] the British race and New Zealand on top of the world".
 New Zealand passports described nationals as "British Subject and New Zealand Citizen" until 1974, when this was changed to "New Zealand Citizen".

-While a broader "European" ethnic grouping predominates political discourse in New Zealand today, the vast majority of New Zealand Europeans are of full or partial British ancestry, and some continue to self-identity as such.
+While a broader "European" ethnic grouping predominates political discourse in New Zealand today, the vast majority of European New Zealanders are of full or partial British ancestry, and some continue to self-identity as such.
 Others see the term as better describing previous generations; for instance, journalist Colin James referred to "we ex-British New Zealanders" in a 2005 speech.
 Nonetheless, it remains a relatively uncontroversial descriptor of ethnic origin amongst the wider population.